fausses fesses sueur

 Léa ☁️

-Word juggler for 10 years on various topics, I recently turned to sexology following training with Mathilde Magnien.
-Passionate about relational mechanisms, here, we will chat in a relaxed, inclusive, and (a bit) funny way too.
+A wordsmith for 10 years across a variety of subjects, I recently turned to sexology following training with Mathilde Magnien.
+Passionate about relational dynamics, here we'll chat in an uninhibited, inclusive, and (a little) funny way too.

 Leave a comment